peteroupc/peteroupc.github.io/graphics.md

 [^11]: Especially if the library is self-contained and implements the specification with as little source code as possible.
 The following are examples of a graphics library that follows the spirit of this specification, even though it doesn't necessarily meet its requirements exactly: [**_Tilengine_**](https://github.com/megamarc/Tilengine), [**_kit_**](https://github.com/rxi/kit/), [**_DOS-like_**](https://github.com/mattiasgustavsson/dos-like), [**_raylib_'s `rlsw` software renderer**](https://github.com/raysan5/raylib).
 Michal Strehovský published an [**interesting technique to create small game applications**](https://migeel.sk/blog/2024/01/02/building-a-self-contained-game-in-csharp-under-2-kilobytes/).<br>This specification does not preclude the use of prerendered graphics (as in _Space Quest 5_, _Myst_, or the original _Final Fantasy VII_ on PlayStation) to simulate showing more polygons or vertices at a time than otherwise allowed.
 Doing this simulation using other software programming tricks would not be within the spirit of this specification, though.

+[^12]: MS-DOS applications are normally limited to 640 kibibytes or less of _conventional memory_, along with whatever memory is carried by the video card.
+262,144 bytes is the usual minimum of graphics memory for VGA video cards.

-[^12]: It wasn't until the Pentium processor's advent that floating-point arithmetic was embraced in 3-D game programming: for example, see chapter 63 of _Michael Abrash's Graphics Programming Black Book_.
+[^13]: It wasn't until the Pentium processor's advent that floating-point arithmetic was embraced in 3-D game programming: for example, see chapter 63 of _Michael Abrash's Graphics Programming Black Book_.

-[^13]: In addition to the resolutions shown here, there are modern games that employ low resolutions with a 16:9 aspect ratio, to take advantage of high-definition displays.
+[^14]: In addition to the resolutions shown here, there are modern games that employ low resolutions with a 16:9 aspect ratio, to take advantage of high-definition displays.
 These include 640 &times; 360 (_Blasphemous_); 400 &times; 225 (_Unsighted_); 480 &times; 270 (_Enter the Gungeon_).

-[^14]: VGA mode 12h (16 colors).
+[^15]: VGA mode 12h (16 colors).

-[^15]: PlayStation (One); Nintendo 3DS lower screen; larger VGA "mode X" (256 colors).
+[^16]: PlayStation (One); Nintendo 3DS lower screen; larger VGA "mode X" (256 colors).

-[^16]: Commodore 64; NEC PC-8001; VGA mode 13h (256 colors); Color/Graphics Adapter (CGA) 4-color mode; Atari ST 16-color mode.
+[^17]: Commodore 64; NEC PC-8001; VGA mode 13h (256 colors); Color/Graphics Adapter (CGA) 4-color mode; Atari ST 16-color mode.

-[^17]: One commonly supported "super-VGA" mode, especially in mid-1990s gaming, and which was also required by the _PC 98 System Design Guide_.
+[^18]: One commonly supported "super-VGA" mode, especially in mid-1990s gaming, and which was also required by the _PC 98 System Design Guide_.

-[^18]: One low resolution required by the _PC 98 System Design Guide_.
+[^19]: One low resolution required by the _PC 98 System Design Guide_.

-[^19]: Nintendo DS; NEC PC-6001; Sega Master System/Sega Mark III; MSX.
+[^20]: Nintendo DS; NEC PC-6001; Sega Master System/Sega Mark III; MSX.

-[^20]: Rarely used VGA display mode.
+[^21]: Rarely used VGA display mode.

-[^21]: PlayStation 2 NTSC.
+[^22]: PlayStation 2 NTSC.

-[^22]: PC Engine/TurboGrafx 16; Sega Mega Drive/Sega Genesis; Neo Geo NTSC.
+[^23]: PC Engine/TurboGrafx 16; Sega Mega Drive/Sega Genesis; Neo Geo NTSC.

-[^23]: Effective resolution of Famicom/Nintendo Entertainment System NTSC; Super Famicom/Super Nintendo Entertainment System NTSC.
+[^24]: Effective resolution of Famicom/Nintendo Entertainment System NTSC; Super Famicom/Super Nintendo Entertainment System NTSC.

-[^24]: Nintendo Entertainment System PAL; Super Nintendo Entertainment System PAL.
+[^25]: Nintendo Entertainment System PAL; Super Nintendo Entertainment System PAL.

-[^25]: Game Boy Advance.
+[^26]: Game Boy Advance.

-[^26]: Game Boy, Game Boy Color.
+[^27]: Game Boy, Game Boy Color.

-[^27]: Amiga PAL; Neo Geo PAL.
+[^28]: Amiga PAL; Neo Geo PAL.

-[^28]: PlayStation 2 PAL.
+[^29]: PlayStation 2 PAL.
 Note that this covers more than 307,200 total pixels.

-[^29]: PAL overscan.
+[^30]: PAL overscan.

-[^30]: Hercules Graphics Card monochrome.
+[^31]: Hercules Graphics Card monochrome.

-[^31]: Color/Graphics Adapter (CGA) monochrome; NEC PC-8801 8-color mode; Atari ST 4-color mode.
+[^32]: Color/Graphics Adapter (CGA) monochrome; NEC PC-8801 8-color mode; Atari ST 4-color mode.

-[^32]: 12-inch classic Macintosh.
+[^33]: 12-inch classic Macintosh.

-[^33]: NEC PC-9801 8-color mode; Atari ST monochrome.
+[^34]: NEC PC-9801 8-color mode; Atari ST monochrome.

-[^34]: Apple II.
+[^35]: Apple II.

-[^35]: PlayStation Portable.
+[^36]: PlayStation Portable.

-[^36]: MSX 2.
+[^37]: MSX 2.

-[^37]: Effective resolution of Nintendo 3DS upper screen without parallax effect.
+[^38]: Effective resolution of Nintendo 3DS upper screen without parallax effect.

-[^38]: Virtual Boy.
+[^39]: Virtual Boy.

-[^39]: CGA 16-color mode.
+[^40]: CGA 16-color mode.

-[^40]: The _Multimedia PC Specification_ (1991) required support in "multimedia PCs" for rendering at least 8-bit-per-sample mono digitized sound at 11,025 and 22,050 Hz.
+[^41]: The _Multimedia PC Specification_ (1991) required support in "multimedia PCs" for rendering at least 8-bit-per-sample mono digitized sound at 11,025 and 22,050 Hz.
 The Multimedia PC level 2 specification (1993) required support in "multimedia PCs" for rendering at least 16-bit-per-sample stereo digitized sound at 44,100 Hz.

-[^41]: Until the early 1990s, the number of pixels rendered per second was usually small, limiting the supported size and frame rate for arbitrary video content.
+[^42]: Until the early 1990s, the number of pixels rendered per second was usually small, limiting the supported size and frame rate for arbitrary video content.
 Indeed, for example, the _Multimedia PC Specification_ (1991) recommended that video cards be able to transfer up to 8-bit-per-pixel graphics at a rate of 140,000 pixels per second or faster given 40 percent of CPU bandwidth.
 The Multimedia PC level 2 specification (1993) upped this recommendation to 1.2 million pixels per second (sufficient for 320 &times; 240 pixel video at 15 frames per second, the recommendation in article Q139826, "AVI Video Authoring Tips & Compression Options Dialog Box", 1995).
 For details on these specifications, see article Q106055 in the Microsoft Knowledge Base.
 Both recommendations are far from the 6.144 million pixels per second needed to display 640 &times; 480 pixel video smoothly at 20 frames per second.

-[^42]: PC games released in 1999 tended to require 32 million bytes of system memory.
+[^43]: PC games released in 1999 tended to require 32 million bytes of system memory.
 Meanwhile, _Quake_ (1996) required 8 million and recommended 16 million bytes of system memory.<br>It is worth noting that, before 1995, computer memory was expensive, so that computers with more than 4096 kibibytes of system memory (and 1024 kibibytes of video memory) were rare among consumers.

-[^43]: A sound bank of decent quality in either format is about 4 million bytes in size.
+[^44]: A sound bank of decent quality in either format is about 4 million bytes in size.
 Making these banks would be easier if there were a guide on producing decent-quality instrument banks from the recordings of real musical instruments (rather than copying or converting other instrument banks or recording from commercial synthesizers).